 - CHID 471C / C LIT 395 / ENGL 336 / EURO 496: Anglo-American Expatriate Writers in Paris

-*Note that the fees stated above do not include some additional costs, including, but not limited to: airfare, Study Abroad Insurance ($1.64/day), and personal spending money.
-Remember that these costs will differ by program.
+*Host families will provide breakfast and dinner.
+Note that additional costs include, but are not limited to: airfare, Study Abroad Insurance ($1.64/day), and personal spending money.
+These costs will differ by program.
 Be sure to read our Fees, Financing, and Withdrawal information for details about the fee structure and payment schedule.